Milwaukee Road: Pacific Extension

 Construction began in 1906 and was completed three years later.
-The route chosen was 18 mi shorter than the next shortest competitor's, as well as better grades than some, but it was an expensive route, since the Milwaukee Road received few land grants and had to buy most of the land or acquire smaller railroads.
+The route chosen was 18 mi shorter than the next shortest competitors, as well as better grades than some, but it was an expensive route, since Milwaukee Road received few land grants and had to buy most of the land or acquire smaller railroads.

 The two main mountain ranges that had to be crossed, the Rockies and the Cascades, required major civil engineering works and additional locomotive power.
 The completion of 2,300 mi of railroad through some of the most varied topography in the nation in only three years was a major feat.
 Original company maps denote five mountain crossings: Belts, Rockies, Bitterroots, Saddles, and Cascades.
 These are slight misnomers as the Belt mountains and Bitterroots are part of the Rockies.
 The route did not cross over the Little Belts or Big Belts, but over the Lenep-Loweth Ridge between the Castle Mountains and the Crazy Mountains.

 Some historians question the choice of route, since it bypassed some population centers and passed through areas with limited local traffic potential.
 Much of the line paralleled the Northern Pacific Railway.
-Trains magazine called the building of the extension, primarily a long-haul route, "egregious" and a "disaster."
+Trains magazine called the building of the extension, primarily a long-haul route, "egregious" and a "disaster".
 George H. Drury listed the Pacific Extension as one of several "wrong decisions" made by the Milwaukee Road's management which contributed to the company's eventual failure.

 Beginning in 1909, several smaller railroads were acquired and expanded to form branch lines along the Pacific Extension.